falcon-eyrie/falcon-fklab-extensions/docs/examples/ripple_detection.rst

 Event filtering
 ...............

+- **Avoid multiple detections of a single ripple using a post-detection analysis lock-out**: Usually set to 50ms in ripple detector, it ensures once a ripple has been detected, that no new detections or statistics update of the threshold is done.
+  - processor: hippocampus detector / cortex detector [RippleDetector]
+  - options : analysis lockout time

 - **Artefact removal using a cortical recording**: as the rat is moving through the environment, some actions like chewing and bumping lead to artefacts in the neural signal.
   Luckily, they are largely spread in the brain, which means we can detect them outside hippocampus.